PhatHNguyen/Verilog_Projects/README.md

 ### 6. Unsigned Division
 Implementation of an efficient unsigned division algorithm in Verilog, demonstrating arithmetic computation without built-in hardware division.

-## Getting Started

-Each project includes its own folder with the Verilog source files, simulation testbenches, and documentation.
-To run or modify the projects, you'll need:

-- An FPGA development environment (such as Xilinx Vivado or Intel Quartus)
-- A supported FPGA board (e.g., Xilinx or Intel FPGA)
-- Simulation tools for testing and verification (e.g., ModelSim)

-Feel free to explore the projects and adapt them for your own learning or development purposes.